tskarhed/good-links/README.md

 # good-links
-Start with running ``npm run install`.
+Start with running `npm run install`.

 Add new links by adding input to `data.json`, then run ``npm run build`

 If you want to edit the HTML, edit `ìndex.mustache`.
-CSS and JS files can be edited in the /public folder.